Korean cannon: Operation and projectiles

-A unique method of loading the Koreans (and the Chinese, to some extent) was that they used a block of wood (gyeongmok) and some paper as a wad.
+A unique method of loading the Koreans (and the Chinese, to some extent) had was that they used a block of wood (gyeongmok) and some paper as a wad.
 This increased range, power, and possibly accuracy.
 Then, jolanhwan (조란환/iron shot) and sand were repeatedly placed on top of it, and finally a cannonball covered with lead was loaded.

 Cannonballs of stone (danseok) or iron (cheoltanja), iron shot (sometimes in conjunction with arrows) were used, but a large wooden dart with iron fins (leather for the smaller types) and head was preferred.
 These were more accurate.
 Test firings in Seoul noted that the darts buried themselves into the ground up to their iron fletching.
 When the Korea Naval Academy tested one shot out of a cheonja-chongtong, it flew 400 m and penetrated 80 cm into a granite wall.

 The Mortars used for sieges fired bombs called stone balls or Bigyeokjincheolloe(비격진천뢰/飛擊震天雷).
 Like the Coehorn, this one was equipped with a primitive Time fuse, so the fuse would light when fired and explode after a certain period of time when it fell to the ground.